Pelican of London: History

 Built in 1948 in Le Havre, France, Pelican was originally a double-beam Arctic fishing trawler, one of five identical ships built in Chantiers et Ateliers Augustin Normand, the shipyard founded by the Normand family.
 She was sold to a Norwegian firm and spent the next 19 years fishing the Arctic.

 In 1968 Pelican was converted from a trawler to a coaster.
 Her owners renamed her Kadett.
 She remained Kadett for 27 years until in 1995 she again changed hands.

 She was bought by ex-Naval Commander Graham Neilson who transformed her into a tall ship and renamed her Pelican of London.
 He had already undertaken a similar project with the TS Astrid.
 Working in Portland Harbour, Dorset, UK, Neilson and his team spent 12 years stripping back the trawler and rebuilding her as a main mast barquentine.
 A moderate rearrangement of the mainmast standing rigging enables the yards to be braced to half the traditional angle when on the wind, giving the ship unusual windward ability for a square rigger.
 A trainee on the ship won the 2010 Torbay cup.

-As of 2012, Pelican of London is operated as a sail training vessel for young people, by the charity Adventure Under Sail.
+As of 2012, Pelican of London was operated as a sail training vessel for young people, by the charity Adventure Under Sail.
 Sail Training International ranks it is a Class A tall ship.
 In autumn of 2012, Pelican of London was scheduled to become the first sailing ship in a century to make a trans-Atlantic voyage from the Port of Liverpool with fare-paying passengers.
 It's not clear if this voyage took place.
 Pelican has completed a number of transatlantic voyages.

 Pelican of London was advertised for sale in 2012, valued at £2.45 million.

 In June 2015 it was noted as an attendee of Tall Ships Belfast 2015.

-Since 2018 the TS Pelican of London is regularly sailing from Europe to the Caribbean and back in cooperation with the German project Ocean College.
-The voyage takes place in the Winter month between October and April.
+From 2018-2024 TS Pelican of London sailed from Europe to the Caribbean and back in cooperation with the German project Ocean College during the winter months (October-April).
+During the summer she operated around the UK, working with various partners to provide sail training to young and disadvantaged people.
+Partners include Sail Training Ireland, Gordonstone International Summer School and the Sea Cadets.

 In 2021 the ship embarked upon a thirteen-week research cruise organised by charity City to Sea and environmental research group Darwin200 to survey the extent of plastic pollution in UK coastal waters.